-At the onset of the probate case, everyone wants to know how long is Probate in NY, and rightly so.
+At the onset of the probate case, everyone wants to know how long is Probate in New York, NY, and rightly so.
 In our experience, an average probate case in NY takes about a year to complete.

 You can look at the probate process as having three stages – (1) appointment of the executor, (2) settlement of the property and (3) closing.
 The approximate time for each stage: